 Whereas the Wipes System is a manual decontamination process, Stella is a more conventional immersion technique in which the instrument is soaked in Tristel Fuse liquid disinfectant for five minutes, the time required to kill all organisms.
-Stella is able to flush automatically the lumen of an instrument, thereby enabling it to decontaminate the single-lumened instruments widely used in urology (cystoscopes), gynaecology (hysteroscopes) and respiratory medicine (bronchoscopes).
+Stella is able to flush automatically the lumen of an instrument, thereby enabling it to decontaminate the singlelumened instruments widely used in urology (cystoscopes), gynaecology (hysteroscopes) and respiratory medicine (bronchoscopes).

 One of the key features of Stella is that it is battery powered and does not require mains power supply or water and has no need for service or maintenance.
 Stella has, as a consequence, enormous potential in lesser resourced healthcare markets.
 We believe that Stella can make a considerable difference to hygiene standards in the developing world.
-As an example a Stella unit was donated to the charitable organisation Mercy Ships, who operate hospital ships serving some of the poorest countries in the world.
-Aboard these ships people are able to receive free surgical operations, dental treatments and medical care.
-The provision of this unit has enabled Mercy Ships to now perform a higher number of critical surgeries than ever previously possible.